jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.2.7 ReclassEqualInterval

-Reclassifies the values in a raster image based on equal-ranges.
+Reclassifies the values in a raster image based on equal-ranges..

 *Parameters*: